Bundesliga

 Liverpool's Management Makes Key Decision on Bundesliga Star Before January Transfer Window

-Contract Situation and Liverpool’s Withdrawal
+Contract Situation and Liverpool’s Stance

 Implications for Borussia Dortmund

-Contract Discussions for Konaté
+Contract Discussions for Ibrahima Konaté